 The path to becoming a doctor of osteopathic medicine

-You might be wondering to yourself "how hard is medical school?", but how to get into medical school can seem just as difficult.
-Navigating the application process for medical school for osteopathic medicine can be complicated, but we can help.
+You might be wondering how hard medical school is, but figuring out how to get into medical school can seem just as difficult.
+Navigating the application process can be complicated, but we can help.

-You’ve been preparing for this moment for years, and you’re ready to take the next step for your career in osteopathic medicine.
-Here are some things to do and consider as you navigate how to get into medical school, from how much is medical school to how long is medical school—and many things in between.
+You’ve been preparing for this moment for years, and you’re ready to take the next step toward your career in osteopathic medicine.
+Here are 14 things to do and consider as you navigate how to get into medical school, from how much it costs, to how long it takes to complete — and everything in between.

 - Choose the program that's right for you